canabady/state-election/README.md

 A multi-state, data-driven election dashboard built with React + TanStack Router.

-This app is designed to serve election elector summaries for multiple Indian states using state-scoped routes and CSV datasets.
+This app is designed to serve election elector summaries for various Indian states using state-scoped routes and CSV datasets.

 ## Features
 - State-aware routing (`/:state/...`) using lowercase state codes